gitter-badger/hibbitts-design-org/pages/blog/2015-11-16-running-grav-locally-with-mamp/post.md

 One of the (many) great things about [Grav](http://getgrav.org) is that no database setup is required, which makes running a local copy of Grav on your computer for development or testing purposes a straightforward process.

-In this brief article we will look at how to use [MAMP](https://www.mamp.info/en/), a tool to safely run PHP server on your computer, to run Grav locally on your Mac or Windows PC.
+In this brief article we will look at how to use [MAMP](https://www.mamp.info/en/), a tool to safely run a PHP server on your computer, to run Grav locally on your Mac or Windows PC.

 **Step-by-step Instructions**